tywysocki/leetcode-solutions/docs/solutions/easy/two-sum.md

     Output: `[0, 1]`

 ## Solution

-### Intuition
 To efficiently solve the Two Sum problem, we'll utilize a hash map to keep track of the numbers we've encountered and their indices while iterating through the input array.
 This approach allows us to swiftly determine if the complement of the current number (i.e., `target - currentNumber`) has been seen before.

 ### Approach
-Here's a step-by-step explanation of the approach:

 1. Create an empty dictionary to store numbers and their indices.
 This dictionary will help us check whether we've encountered a number and its index before.